OfficeDev/Project-docs-pr/api/DraftAssignment.md

 # DraftAssignment

-Represents an assignment in a project is checked out or not published yet.
+Represents an [Assignment](Assignment.md) in a project is checked out or not published yet.

-DarftAssignment inherits properties and from the Assignment class.
+DraftAssignment inherits properties and from the [Assignment](Assignment.md) class.

 ## Syntax